 Muscles Involved during Wood Chop

-During Wood Chop exercise, a variety of muscles are involved.
+During the Wood Chop exercise, a variety of muscles are involved.
 These muscles include:

 - An essential role in maintaining stability